westonnelson/docs-1/packages/website/docs/enforcers/BlockNumberEnforcerBefore.md

 contract BlockNumberEnforcerBefore is CaveatEnforcer {
     /**
     * @notice Allows the delegator to specify the latest block the delegation will be valid.
-    * @param terms - The range of blocks this delegation is valid.
+    * @param terms - The block before which the delegation is valid.
 See test for example.
     * @param transaction - The transaction the delegate might try to perform.
     * @param delegationHash - The hash of the delegation being operated on.
     */